Arachni/arachni/README.md

 ### Examples

-As of v0.2.1 you can simply run Arachni like so:
+You can simply run Arachni like so:

     $ ./arachni.rb http://test.com